eugene-babichenko/data-pile/README.md

   and add all snapshot data into it.
 - Just start using the database: it will verify correctness and rebuild all indexes.

+### Notes

+Values are accessible only by their sequential numbers.
+You will need an external index if you want any other kind of keys.